Best Pellet Grill for Beginners in 2026: Start Grilling Right

 How much should a beginner spend on a pellet grill?

-Budget $400-900 for a quality first pellet grill.
-Under $500 gets you a capable grill with basic digital controls.
-The $800-900 range adds WiFi connectivity, better build quality, and longer warranties.
+Budget $300-900 for a quality first pellet grill.
+Under $500 gets you a capable starter like the Brisk It Zelos-450 or Z Grills 700D4E.
+The $700-900 range adds WiFi connectivity, better build quality, and longer warranties.

 What should I cook first on a pellet grill?